ixanza/rge/README.md

 Let's get to the actual installation.
 Grab the latest release of RGE from [the release tab](https://github.com/jdsmith2816/rge/releases).

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
-It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.
+It's best to create a Wabbajack folder (the _working folder_) near the root level of your drive like `C:/Wabbajack`.

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.

 ### Downloading and Installing

 The download and installation process can take a very long time depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
-To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.
+To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD, as should the list install location.

 1. Open Wabbajack
 1. Load the Modlist from Disk